Julian-Bruyers/qrlan-cli/README.md

 *   Automatically lists known Wi-Fi networks on **macOS**.
 (Support for automatic network retrieval on Windows and Linux is planned).
 *   Prompts for manual input of SSID, password, and security type if needed.
 *   Generates a PDF file with a QR code and network details.
-*   Customizable output path and filename for the PDF.

 ## Platform Support